How to Create a Subdomain on WAMP Server (Step-by-Step Guide)

-As a web developer first step to build a web application is setup the environment for development on local machine.
+As a web application developer first step towards developing any web application is to setup the environment for development on local machine.
 Which involves setting up virtual hosts for local application address.
-This post will walk you through the steps to setup subdomain/V-Host on Windows using WAMP.
+This post will walk you through the steps to setup WAMP Virtual Hosts in Windows.

-In order to configure local subdomain on windows WAMP you must enable virtual hosts feature and load the virtual host alias module in WAMP apache.
-It will be explained in one of the steps, We will be implementing following steps to setup a subdomain/virtual host on WAMP.
+In order to configure local subdomain on WAMP we must first enable virtual hosts and the virtual host alias module in WAMP apache.
+Learn in this post with simple steps how to create WAMP Virtual Hosts to setup a local subdomain.

 - Add an entry to windows host file.
 This will look for domain on local machine.